 Once those were done, I moved on to burritos!

-Burritos are another easy freezer meal that don’t require a recipe.
-I simply fill the tortillas with a mixture of meat, cheese, olives, cilantro and salsa.
+Burritos are another easy freezer meal that doesn’t require a recipe.
+I simply fill the tortillas with a mixture of meat, cheese, olives, cilantro, and salsa.
 I roll these and freeze overnight on a cookie sheet.
 The next day I removed them and place in freezer bags.
 This method keeps the burritos free from each other, so you can grab however many you need from the bag.
 This makes for easy lunches!

 Once these were done, I deboned the three rotisserie chickens.
 I put the meat in containers to use the next day and put all three carcasses in the crockpot.
 I added onion and garlic and covered with water.
 I put the crockpot on low and let it cook all night long

 This is all the cooking I did on day one.
 It took about 2 hours.
 The next morning I woke up and finished the cooking.

 I am a morning person, so as soon as woke up, I turned off the crockpot and took off the lid so the stock could cool, and turned on the kidney beans so they could begin cooking.
 Then I sat down and had a cup of coffee and breakfast.